docker/docs/README.md

 ## Security

-Please see our [service architecture docs](docs/service_architecture.md#threat-model) for more information about our threat model.
+Please see our [service architecture docs](docs/service_architecture.md#threat-model) for more information about our threat model, which details the varying survivability and severities for key compromise as well as mitigations.

-Our last security audit was on July 31, 2015 by NCC ([results](TODO: link PDF if that's ok)):
+Our last security audit was on July 31, 2015 by NCC ([results](docs/resources/ncc_docker_notary_audit_2015_07_31.pdf)).

 Any security vulnerabilities can be reported to security@docker.com.